DevExpress/devextreme-documentation/concepts/05 UI Components/ColorBox/00 Getting Started with ColorBox/15 Customize Buttons and Labels.md

 The component displays the label above the input field.

 - *"floating"*
-The component uses the label as a placeholder, but when the editor receives focus, the label moves to the position above the input field.
+The component uses the label as a placeholder but the label moves to the position above the input field when the editor receives focus.

 - *"hidden"*
 The label is hidden.

-The following code displays a Clear button, changes the Apply button text and specifies a label for the ColorBox.
+The following code displays a Clear button, changes the Apply button's caption and specifies a label for the ColorBox.

 ---
 ##### jQuery